exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 <br>
 Strategy credits:

-- hotab, blackseal, Mathis S. for the implementation in the sim
+- Hotab, Blackseal, Mathis S. for the implementation in the sim
-- hotab, blackseal, LE★Baldy for the running simulations to set up the list of good zeros the final sim uses
+- Hotab, Blackseal, LE★Baldy for the running simulations to set up the list of good zeros the final sim uses
-- hotab & blackseal for the coasting strategy
+- Hotab & Blackseal for the coasting strategy

 ### RZ<span style="color:#41AD21">BH</span>